 Mayor Victor Gordo underscored the need for larger buses to accommodate future ridership growth and fulfill the city’s General Plan goals.

-The council’s approval authorizes staff to finalize the contract and proceed with infrastructure development.
+The council’s approval authorizes staff to finalize the contract.
 The hydrogen buses will undergo testing and commissioning before entering service, bringing Pasadena closer to its clean transit goals.
 Officials noted that battery-electric technology may play a larger role in the future, but for now, the hydrogen investment represents a strategic upgrade for a heavily used and aging fleet.

 “Eighty percent of our riders have no other transportation option,” Gordo said.
 “This isn’t just a financial decision — it’s about delivering a resilient, clean transit system for our community.”